ELITEv5/SunPLS/FAQ.md

 ### 4. Redemptions

-SunPLS can always be redeemed for PLS at the system equilibrium price.
+SunPLS can be redeemed for PLS at the current value of R.

-If the market price drops below this value, traders can buy SunPLS cheaply and redeem it for collateral.
+If the market price drops below R, traders can buy SunPLS and redeem it for collateral at R's current value.

-This creates a natural price floor.
+This creates arbitrage pressure that converges market price toward R. R itself is a derived system state, not a guaranteed bound — it moves as the controller responds to sustained deviation.

 ---

 # What is the Controller?

-The Controller is the protocol’s monetary policy engine.
+The Controller is the protocol's monetary policy engine.

 It compares:

 ```
 P = market price
-R = equilibrium price
+R = internal equilibrium value
 ```

 Then adjusts the borrowing rate `r`.